-Besides providing the compressed air supply for the coach braking systems, the compressor also provides the air supply for the entry step, side-slide mechanism on pilot's and co-pilot's seats, front air vents and air suspension system (air bags) - all via separately-controlled solenoid switches operated from the dash, or at other locations throughout the coach.
+Besides providing the compressed air supply for the coach braking systems, the compressor also provides the air supply for the entry step, side-slide mechanism on driver's and co-piolot's seats, generator tray, and steering wheel tilt mechanism - all via separately-controlled solenoid switches operated from the dashboard, or at other locations throughout the coach.
 (This compressed air source is furnished from the front right side reservoir.)
-A compressed air outlet fitting, tire gauge, and spiral hose are contained in the center storage compartment on the left side of the coach, convenient for blowing out the water system, inflating tires, and so on.
-A Schrader valve (air connection) is available at the rear of the front right side air tank to to allow the air system to be pressurized from a "shop" source without the necessity of starting the engine.
+For example, the compartment located just inside the entry door contains switches for the generator tray and entry door step (also controlled at the dashboard).
+Also, a compressed air outlet fitting and air gun is contained in the center storage compartment on the left side of the coach, convenient for blowing out the water system, inflating tires, and so on.